Joeyyyyyyy/Scriber/README.md

 ## How to Get Started?

-To use Scriber, simply download the latest release from the repository.
-And then, you will find an executable setup file 'Scriber_\<version\>_WIN_setup' among the extracted files.
-Run it to install the application on your system.
+To use Scriber, simply go to the latest release from the repository.
+And then, you will find an executable setup file 'Scriber_\<version\>_WIN_setup.exe' among the assets.
+Download and run it to install the application on your system.
+Currently only the windows version is available.

 ---